Sorry, I’m not inviting you to a “bring your own beverage” party. I’m warning you away from a get-rich scheme called “Be Your Own Banker.”

 This idea has floated around the Internet and late-night television for a while now.
 One of the latest versions is touted on a website that I’m not going to name because I don’t want anyone getting sucked into what is essentially one step from being a scam.

 Once you drill down past the initial layers of ambiguity, the basic concept seems simple enough.
-You buy a large whole-life insurance policy.
-After you pay into it for several years, it will accumulate a cash value.
-Then, any time you make a major purchase like a new car, you can borrow against your insurance policy instead of going to a bank.
+You buy a large whole-life long term insurance policy.
+After you pay into it for several years, it will accumulate a high cash value.
+Then, any time you make a major purchase like a new car or real estate, you can borrow against your insurance policy instead of going to a bank.

 According to the “become the bank” people selling this concept, you are the big winner here because you’re paying interest to yourself, not the bank.

 The BYOB salespeople are incredible marketers.
 This must be where political campaign managers ply their trade in between elections.
 They blast our financial system, banks and bankers, wall street, mutual fund managers, and financial advisors.
 They profess to care about the customers they call “clients.”